 Tell us a bit about yourself, Tati, and what makes your Mala-making art so special.

 My name is Tati Hacmon.
 I am a mother, a wife, a traveller, a spiritual wanderer, and a devoted Mala Maker.
 All these titles make me, as well, a founder of a special soulful design brand called Manipura Malas.
 Together with my husband Asaf Hacmon we founded Manipura in 2015 and keep on growing this projects day by day.
 I design and hand-make what we call Soul-Jewelry - inspirational items of beauty that are charged with beautiful intentions.
-Our Specialty is Gemstone Malas, of course, but we also make Silver Jewelry, Necklaces, Bracelets, Rings and Crystal infusion water bottles.
+Our Specialty is Gemstone Malas, of course, but we also make Silver Jewelry, Necklaces, Bracelets, and Rings.

 We always make our Jewelry by hand, in Amsterdam, with much love and devotion.
 We hand-pick gemstones for their unique qualities and knot them by hand 108 times, adding a sacred meaning to infuse one’s practice.
 Each item is not only meant to be beautiful but also a tactile reminder of the heart’s wishes.
 We aim to bring the power of the elements to empower people, promoting self-love, and connection to our higher self.
 Our Malas is perfect meditation tool, to sit with, connect, love, just be, and set positive new intentions for oneself.

 What is a Mala and what makes it more than just a beautiful necklace?

 A Mala is a sacred Necklace I would say!
 It is made of 108 beads traditionally used as a tactile meditation tool helping us to recite mantras, affirmations, intentions or wishes.
 This special necklace of string and beads provides us with many opportunities to learn and grow, whether as a tool in meditation, or as a daily reminder of our intentions, simply by wearing it.